mnot/I-D/variants/draft.md

 Variants: Accept-Language;en ;fr
 ~~~

-The ordering of available-values after the field-name is significant, as it might be used by the header's algorithm for selecting a response.
+The ordering of available-values after the field-name is significant, as it might be used by the header's algorithm for selecting a response (see {{content-encoding}} for an example of this).

 The ordering of the request header fields themselves indicates descending application of preferences; for example, in the headers above, a cache will serve gzip'd content regardless of language if it is available.